HwangJaeYoung/HwangJaeYoung.github.io/_pages/projects.md

 ### Fast intelligence analysis HW/SW Engine Exploiting IoT Platform for Boosting On-device AI in 5G Environment [11/05/2020 - Current]
 Developing an On-device IoT high-speed intelligent HW and SW engine that improves the speed and precision of intelligent analysis of large scale streamed sensor data through Spatio-temporal context feedback.
 * Role
-  * Verify the feasibility and usability of developed services in the 5G enviromnents
+  * Verify the feasibility and usability of developed services in the 5G environments
   * Space-time domain available context and analysis research
   * Research on how to use existing context information model